dynamomobile/Workbench-iOS/Readme.md

 This project is a collection of good to have tricks'n'tips and useful Xcode/Swift snippets.
 The framework-like parts are organised in the `Dynamo` group and should be easily copied to a new project.
 Remember to add `#import "Dynamo-Bridging.h"` to any bridging header in a new project.

-The project contains a CodeSteps file that contains a number of code bookmarks.
-CodeSteps is described here http://dyna.mo/bookmarking-tool-for-code/
+The project contains the CodeSteps utility and a CodeSteps file that contains a number of code bookmarks.

+The CodeSteps utility is in the `codesteps` folder.
+But you can also download the latest version from [here](raw/master/codesteps/CodeSteps_1.0_12.zip).
+It is also described here http://dyna.mo/bookmarking-tool-for-code/

 ## Misc